-HPPE 321 - Physical Education for Elementary Teachers (Also listed as EDU 321)
+2 hours credit HPPE 321 - Physical Education for Elementary Teachers (Also listed as EDU 321)

 This course is designed to cover materials and teaching methods for elementary schools.
 It includes all activities that would promote health and skills from the primary grades to the intermediate level.
 The methods and organization of a complete program are stressed.
 These areas include basic games, coordination, rhythms, dancing, and singing games.
-This course requires a field experience in the public schools.
-Field experiences must be completed before a grade is awarded for the course.
+A 10-hour field experience and fee are associated with the course for licensure students only, and must be completed prior to receiving an end of course grade.
 Membership in STEA is required for professional commitment, involvement responsibilities, and liability purposes before beginning any field observation.
 Alternative assignments for F.E. will be given for non-licensure students.
+Fee applies.
 Prerequisite: Admittance into the Education Program or HPPE emphases.
 Fall.